vmware/container-service-extension/docs/cse3_1/CSE_SERVER_MANAGEMENT.md

 * Identify existing organization virtual datacenter(s) with existing clusters and publish appropriate placement policies on the same.
 * Make pre-existing clusters forward compatible.
+* Register native RDE `urn:vcloud:type:cse:nativeCluster:X.0.0`
+* Register relevant RDE behaviors.
+* Convert legacy clusters to RDE based clusters.
+* Upgrade RDE 1.0 clusters to RDE 2.0 clusters.

+CSE 3.1 can only be upgraded from 3.0.X.
+Below are the few valid upgrade paths and the resultant changes in the environment.

+An example on reading below upgrade paths - Environment with CSE 3.0.X, configured with VCD 10.2, running at the specified api_version=34.0 (config.yaml) can be upgraded to environment CSE 3.1, configured with VCD 10.2, running with `legacy_mode` set to true.

+1. CSE 3.0.X, VCD 10.1 (api_version=34.0) -> CSE 3.1, VCD 10.1 (legacy_mode=true)
+   - Native clusters are nothing but regular vApps
+   - Existing templates in the environment will continue to work.
+2. CSE 3.0.X, VCD 10.2 (api_version=34.0) -> CSE 3.1, VCD 10.2 (legacy_mode=false)
+   - Native clusters are represented as VCD's objects in the form of RDE `urn:vcloud:type:cse:nativeCluster:1.0.0` entities.
+   - Existing templates will no longer be recognized by CSE 3.1.
+   - It is strongly recommended to force create the templates from the new template cookbook.
+   - Existing clusters must be upgraded to newer templates in order to enable operations like resize.
+3. CSE 3.0.X, VCD 10.2 (api_version=34.0) -> CSE 3.1, VCD 10.3 (legacy_mode=false)
+   - Native clusters are represented as VCD's objects in the form of RDE `urn:vcloud:type:cse:nativeCluster:2.0.0` entities.
+   - Existing templates will no longer be recognized by CSE 3.1.
+   - It is strongly recommended to force create the templates from the new template cookbook.
+   - Existing clusters must be upgraded to newer templates in order to enable operations like resize.
+   - VCD's defined entity api can be used to initiate CRUD operations on the clusters.
+4. CSE 3.0.X, VCD 10.2 (api_version=35.0) -> CSE 3.1, VCD 10.3 (legacy_mode=false)
+   - Native clusters will be upgraded from `urn:vcloud:type:cse:nativeCluster:1.0.0` to `urn:vcloud:type:cse:nativeCluster:2.0.0` entities.
+   - Existing templates will no longer be recognized by CSE 3.1.
+   - It is strongly recommended to force create the templates from the new template cookbook.
+   - Existing clusters must be upgraded to newer templates in order to enable operations like resize.
+   - VCD's defined entity api can be used to initiate CRUD operations on the clusters.

 ### Validate CSE Installation